GrzegorzStacel/montaz/README.md

 As part of the training, I copied it in ~ 90% from another site.
 I did not copy it 1: 1 because I did not like some solutions or wanted to practice other techniques, so I introduced my small "improvements" among others:

-1. Instead of basing rwd on bootstrap, I did all flex responsiveness
+1. The original website was based entirely on bootstrap and I did it with flex as part of the exercises
 2. I added other animations and some additional ones.
 3. I used fewer libraries and implemented other ones:
     - lightboxes